NordicHPC/sonar/README.rst

   2019-05-08T15:54:06.292155+0200,c61-8,me,-,-,ps,1.0,0

-The columns are: time stamp, hostname, user, Slurm project, Slurm job id, process, CPU percentage (this is a multi-core node), and memory percentage.
+The columns are: time stamp, hostname, user, Slurm project, Slurm job id, process, CPU percentage (this is a multi-core node), and memory percentage (again, multi-core node).

 By default they are tab-separated but here I chose to display the result comma-separated.
 You can also change cutoffs to not measure the tool itself (``sonar snap --help``).